The Nonlinear Filter Model of Stream Cipher Redivivus: Efficiency of Computing

+Using the above algorithm, it is easy to show that the computation of the weight of an $m$-bit string, when $m=2^r-1$ with $r\geq 1$, requires $2^r-r-1$ full adders.
 We are interested in the exact counts of full and half adders required for the values of $m$ in Table~\ref{tab-Lm-pairs}.
 Let us denote a full adder by [F] and a half adder by [H].
 In Table~\ref{tab-Lm-pairs}, one of the choices is $m=37$.
 Writing $37=31+5+1$, it is required to find the weight of one $31$-bit string, one $5$-bit string and then perform the final addition.
 Computation of the weight of the 31-bit string requires 26[F].
 Writing $5=3+1+1$, the computation of the weight of a 5-bit string requires 3[F] (a full adder to compute the weight of a 3-bit string, and 1[F]+1[H] to add the remaining two bits to this weight).
 The weight of a 5-bit string is a 3-bit quantity, while the weight of a 31-bit string is a 5-bit quantity.
 So the final addition of the weights along with the remaining bit requires 3[F]+2[H].
 So a total of 31[F]+3[H] is required to compute the weight of a 37-bit string.
 In a similar manner, it is possible to obtain the numbers of full and half adders required to compute the weights of $m$-bit strings for the values of $m$ given in Table~\ref{tab-Lm-pairs} and these counts are given below. \begin{tabbing} \ \ \= $m=87$: 80[F]+3[H]; \ \ \ \ \= $m=101$: 94[F]+4[H]; \ \ \ \ \= $m=115$: 108[F]+3[H]. \kill \> $m=37$: 31[F]+3[H]; \> $m=59$: 53[F]+1[H]; \> $m=71$: 64[F]+3[H]; \\ \> $m=87$: 80[F]+2[H]; \> $m=101$: 94[F]+3[H]; \> $m=115$: 108[F]+2[H]. \end{tabbing}

 \paragraph{Circuit size for computing $\sym{MM}_n$.} The inner product requires $O(m)$ OR and AND gates and the weight computation requires $O(m)$ full adders.
 So the circuit size for computing $\sym{MM}_n$ is $O(n)$.